BradleyDickson/siQ-ChIP/README.md

 All of the parameter files, siQ-scaled tracks, and fastq files can be found at [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207783) The complete database of peaks is here on git and is called databases-p300.tgz

 # Plotting results with our scripts for gnuplot
+I use gnuplot and bash and fortran (as you can tell).
+I don't use R. We are going to work on getting some of these scripts working in R. If you know gnuplot and you know R, maybe you can help?

 The gnuplot scripts ```plotFracts.gnu``` and ```plotResponse.gnu``` are straightforward to use.
 These scripts will plot the heat map for fractional composition and the peak-based response distributions, respectively.
 Within each script you need to find the line
 ```path="./FILENAME" #you file name here```
 and replace FILENAME with the name of your data.
 For plotFracts.gnu this will be the name you declared in the #getFracts section of the EXPlayout file.
 For plotResponse.gnu this will be the name you declared in the #getResponse section of EXPlayout **appended with -anno**.
 For example, based on the EXPlayout above for the p300/CBP inhibition studies we might use Ldms2cbpK27NS-anno for plotResponse.gnu and K27_fractions (or K18_fractions) for plotFracts.gnu. **You will have to modify the annotation class names in this file if you do not conform to the names used by the ChromHmm annotations.**